ahansenlab/AbsLoopQuant_analysis_code/README.md

 # Absolute Loop Quantification analysis code

-This repository contains source code for James' absolute loop quantification project.
-(Eventually add the name of the manuscript in this introduction section.)
+This repository contains source code for _Genome-wide Absolute Quantification of Chromatin Looping_.

 Code is provided as shell scripts, Python scripts, or Jupyter notebooks to be run in conda environments.